Reviewing Life Experiences

-I went in the shack and I was very nervous but I was put at my ease by the tattoo artist Jaye van Veen as we had a discussion about the tattoo I was thinking about.
-I told Jaye that I wanted a tattoo that was meaningful and was art and we chatted about my ideas.
+I went into the shack and I was very nervous but I was put at my ease by the tattoo artist Jaye van Veen as we had a discussion about the first tattoo I was thinking about.
+I told Jaye that I wanted a tattoo that was meaningful and art and we chatted about my ideas.
 I told her I wanted a design that represented my children being my world so I suggested that I wanted a tattoo of the world with my children’s names above it.
 I also said I wanted the tattoo to be done in a watercolour style rather than just a circle with names above it.

-Jaye was very through that she asked me a question that I had not thought of and that was “What countries do you want to be seen in the tattoo?”
+Jaye was very thorough when she asked me a question that I had not thought of and that was “What countries do you want to be seen in the tattoo?”
 A very good question and I thought that I live in the UK and I am European (controversial!) so I wanted those countries to be the focus too.
 A week later Jaye sent me an email with a template of the design.

-During that visit we discussed what I can expect! should I use numbing cream? how long will it take.
-Jaye also gave me some practical tips about what to wear (I found out that some people have tattoo T-Shirts), she suggested that I should take something to eat and a drink incase have a sugar drop after the experience.
+During that visit, we discussed what I can expect! should I use numbing cream? how long will it take?
+Jaye also gave me some practical tips about what to wear (I found out that some people have tattoo T-Shirts), she suggested that I should take something to eat and a drink in case have a sugar drop after the experience.
 Jaye gave me the confidence to have it done and we booked the appointment there and then.

 Prior to having my tattoo done Jaye sent me an email with the design of the transfer attached and ask if that is what I wanted.
 It was exactly what I wanted.

 came to the conclusion that many people who have never had a tattoo before probably have the same questions I had such as ‘Does it hurt?’ or ‘What does it feel like” So I have tried to make a little diary of the first few hours, days and weeks of having my first tattoo.